DAO-Model-Law/docs/Chapter-4/Article-15.md

 sidebar_position: 15
 ---

-# 15. NO IMPLICIT FIDUCIARY STATUS―
+# 15. NO IMPLICIT FIDUCIARY STATUS

-### With respect to Persons who make discretionary decisions in the interest of the DAO or specific stakeholders:
+With respect to Persons who make discretionary decisions in the interest of the DAO or specific stakeholders:

-(1) Developers, Members, Participants or Legal Representative of a DAO
-    > must not be imputed to have fiduciary duties towards each other or
-    > third parties solely on account of their role, unless:
+* Developers, Members, Participants or Legal Representative of a DAO must not be imputed to have fiduciary duties towards each other or third parties solely on account of their role, unless:

-    a.
-They explicitly hold themselves out as a fiduciary.
+  * They explicitly hold themselves out as a fiduciary.

-    b.
-Their fiduciary status is stipulated in the DAO's By-Laws.
+  * Their fiduciary status is stipulated in the DAO's By-Laws.